Kommunicate-io/Kommunicate-Web-SDK/docs/docs/bot-configration.md

    }
 }
 ```
-## Wroking with Dialogflow fulfillment
+## Working with Dialogflow fulfillment
 > This feature is only available with Dialogflow V2 APIs.

 Fulfillment lets your Dialogflow agent call business logic on an intent-by-intent basis.
 Dialogflow supports two ways to configure the fulfillment for an agent.
 More information on the fulfillment configuration is available on Dialogflow [docs](https://dialogflow.com/docs/fulfillment/configure).